 Steve Olshansky is the Internet Technology Program Manager at the Internet Society, a global non-profit dedicated to the goals of the Internet being open, globally-connected, secure and trustworthy.
-At the Internet Society, Steve is particularly focused on IoT security and privacy, as well as larger Internet trust and security topics.
+Steve is particularly focused on encryption and IoT security and privacy, as well as larger Internet identity, trust, and security topics.

 His career began after he received his MS in Telecommunications from the University of Colorado at Boulder.
 From there, he held a number of Internet-related positions, including leading the early development and implementation of the official website for the State of Colorado USA, and project manager at Digital Creators, a boutique developer of online training and electronic performance support systems.
 He was a content and business developer for a large US Telco (“Baby Bell”), negotiating content partnerships for all of their Internet products and services, and where he also performed technical due diligence for their VC arm.
 Since, he’s worked as a web developer, eBusiness Consultant, and as the technical editor for Hewlett-Packard’s “HP Security Handbook.”